NoahTheDuke/vim-just/README.md

 To run the tests, run `just run` in tests/.
 Cargo will build and run the project, which is a simple test-runner in the `main` fn.
 If you're going to do more than a simple change, I recommend calling `just watch` in tests/, which will watch for any changes in the whole repo and re-run the test suite.
-Because of the use of vim's built-in `TOhtml`, the suite is rather slow, so if you want to only run or watch a single test file, you can specify the name by passing an argument to `run` or `watch`: `just run recipe-dependency`.
+If you want to only run or watch a single test file, you can specify the name by passing an argument to `run` or `watch`: `just run recipe-dependency`.